jjasghar/jjasghar.github.io/_posts/2017-01-04-changing-fonts-in-emacs.md

 (set-face-attribute 'default true :font "-outline-Monaco-normal-normal-normal-mono-16-*-*-*-c-*-iso8859-1" )
 ```

-If you haven't realized, the `16` is the font size in the line, personally `20` feels better, but you get the point. (eh? eh? point?)
+If you haven't realized, the `16` is the font size in the line, personally `20` feels better, but you get the point. (eh? get it? eh? point?)

 If you want to find other fonts, to play around with check out [here][font_list].